What is the Competency Register Tool?

 - Delivering projects

 - Delivering Training

 Some Activities may be relevant to a number of Tasks – a “General” Task is defined to record such Activities.

-Validated by an administrator
+Verified by an administrator

-When Activities are added, they are sent for Validation to the User’s nominated administrator ((the tool may request that you email evidence to the Administrator), who will check the evidence presented on completion of the Activity and update the Validity.
+When Activities are added, they are sent for Verification to the User’s nominated administrator ((the tool may request that you email evidence to the Administrator), who will check the evidence presented on completion of the Activity and update the Validity.
 At this time, depending on the number of Activities completed by the User, the Administrator may promote the User to a higher level of competency.

 The Competency Register is designed for use by an Organisation (where we would expect the Administrator to be a senior person within that Organisation) or by individuals (where =Method would act as the Administrator).